jfwells/wp-united/readme.txt

 == Changelog ==

+= v09.1.4 RELEASE CANDIDATE 3 =

+* BUGFIX: WordPress users created in user mapper set to administrators. if you have created WordPress users using the user mapper previously, please check to ensure they are not administrators.
+* BUGFIX: WordPress register date now showing correctly in user mapper and minor mapper display fixes
+* BUGFIX: improper context switching in user mapper causing error with W3 Total Cache
+* BUGFIX: phpBB normal ranks not showing for users in user mapper
+* BUGFIX: minor avatar notice
+* BUGFIX: Incorrect "forgot password" link in user login block widget
+* NEW: integrated links in WP menu bar (admin-bar)
+* Code cleanup and improved code documentation.
+Developers/hackers look at wp-united.php to get started.

 = v0.9.1.3 RELEASE CANDIDATE 3 =
 * This quick release fixes a missing file, a bug in the user mapper due to the large changes in v0.9.1.0, and the install.xml file.
 Please update.